Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Methodology

-Benefiting from the cycle training, more normal object detection datasets without referring expressions could be expanded for the visual grounding training, such as COCO 2014 and COCO 2017.
-REG generates referring expressions from bounding boxes in the object detection dataset, and REC then inferences the bounding box from the generated referring expression.
-In the training, the questions of VQA are involved in the generalist vision-language model as the prompt of the large language model.
-The question is exclusive from the computation of the loss.
-Model updates are driven by the loss of answers in VQA.
+Benefiting from the cycle training, more normal object detection datasets without referring expressions could be expanded for the visual grounding training, such as COCO 2017.
+REG generates referring expressions from bounding boxes in COCO 2017, and REC then inferences the bounding boxes from the generated referring expression.
+Thereby, we can generate big data with visual localization and referring expressions to drive the large vision-language model to achieve visual grounding.